mcs383/Fungal-RefSeq-Mash-Database-Generator/README.md

 I do not inherently have a problem with RefSeq version 70, but RefSeq is well past version 200 now.

-RefSeq updates four times year, and I needed an easy way to create and distribute a workflow mash sketch file.
+RefSeq updates four times year, and I needed an easy way to create and distribute a mash sketch file of the representative bacterial/prokaryotic genomes.

 To replicate the methods:
 ## Step 1.
 Download Datasets and Dataformat